h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_5_Quiz.md

 3. Define support vectors in the context of regression
 4. For the regression function $f(x) = \mathbf{w}^T\mathbf{x} + b$, what does the ε-tube represent geometrically?
 5. Compare the decision boundary concept in classification vs the regression function in SVR
+6. Design a temperature forecasting system using humidity and pressure readings with ±2°C accuracy tolerance.
+The system should ignore small prediction errors and be robust to sensor malfunctions.
+Design a prediction tube system, confidence scoring, and outlier detection.
+If using 3 sensors, how do you combine readings for better predictions?

 For a detailed explanation of this problem, see [Question 1: SVR Fundamentals](L5_5_1_explanation.md).